Mahbub-Auliaj/GIS-laravel-leaflet-bootstrap-1/README.md

 # Geographic Information System Web Laravel

 A geographic information system (GIS) is a system that creates, manages, analyzes, and maps all types of data.
-GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
+GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there). mahbub

 ## Main page